 252. Comparative Government.
 2(2-0); I or II, and SS.
-Offered 1934-'35 and alternate years thereafter.
 Mr. Iles or Mr. Williams.

-The leading features, especially with regard to administration, of certain European governments, such as England, France, and Germany, and a comparation of the state of the s parison of essential features with government in the United States.
+The leading features, especially with regard to administration, of certain European governments, such as England, France, and Germany, and a comparison of essential features with government in the United States.
 (A supplement to the course in American Government.)

 256. International Law.
 2(2-0); I. Mr. James.
 Fundamental principles of international law and international relations; public and private rights and obligations in time of peace and in time of war, especially in the light of recent developments, such as the Hague conference.

-260. Government Regulation of Business.
+260. GOVERNMENT REGULATION OF BUSINESS.
 2(2-0); II.
-Prerequisite, when taken for graduate credit: Course 151, 160, 163, or 167.
-Mr. Williams.
+Prerequisite, when taken for graduate credit, History 151, 160, 163, 167, 175, or 276.
+Mr. 260.
+GOVERNMENT REGULATION OF BUSINESS. ${ m Williams.}$

-Government powers; trade regulations; labor unions; protection of debtors; business affected with a public interest; conservation of natural resources; vested rights; confiscatory legislation; and certain positive governmental activities.
+Government powers; vested rights; business affected with a public interest; trade regulations and prohibitions; labor unions; protection of debtors; conservation and natural resources; emergency legislation; and certain positive governmental activities.

 276. Land Law.
-2(2-0); I or II.
-Planned to supplement Agricultural Land Problems (Ag.
+2(2-0); I. Planned to supplement Agricultural Land Problems (Ag.
 Ec.
 218).
+Offered in 1934-'35 and alternate years thereafter.
+Not open to students who have credit in History 175.
 Mr. Williams.

-The estates, interests, and rights in land, including relation of landlord and tenant, future interests, joint estates, easements, equitable interests, and mort-gages; acquisition of land, including conveyances, descent, devise, adverse possession; notice of rights of power owner or incumbrancer, including notice by recording, notice by possession, etc.
+A study, chiefly through Kansas cases, of the estates, interests, and rights in land, including relation of landlord and tenant, future interests, joint estates, easements, equitable interests, and mortgages; acquisition of land, including conveyances, descent, devise, and adverse possession; notice of rights of the owner and the incumbrancer, including notice by recording.

 351. Research in Government.
-1 to 6 credits; I, II, and SS.
+Credit to be arranged; I, II, and SS.
 For prerequisites in each case, consult instructor.
 Mr. Price, Mr. Iles, Mr. James, Dr. Shannon, and Mr. Williams.